aapoalas/rfcs/text/0000-autoreborrow-traits.md

 3. If the function being called returns a value derived from the reborrowed reference, the returned value's lifetime extends in the caller's scope to match the original reference's lifetime.
-4. Branching function returns run into issues with lifetime extension.
+4. Branching function returns run into issues with lifetime extension that needs Polonius to resolve.

 ## Automatic wrapper type reborrowing